m-deng1928/UX_Opportunities/README.md

 # UX_Opportunities_2021-2022

-Here's the Job Board Resources for [UX Growth](https://discord.gg/797CgtHMY4), a Discord community for designers and students to explore and meet people beyond their design bubble.
+Here's a UX Job Board I curate.

 If links die, let me know, but dates there as reference as how recent I found it (not when it was posted).
 I will try to comb through these once a week.